MartinezAgullo/genai-tifda/README.md

 | **Dependencies** | Managed using UV. |
 | **Visualization** | Future development (to do) includes a COP Visualization Module (using Folium) to display the COP with NATO Joint Military Symbology (APP-6E) |

+- Security against prompt injection
+- Classification and access control system.
+Use of honehypots for enemies.

 * * * * *

 ## 📂 Project Scaffolding